Spirit possession: Development

 Spirit possession in China was prominent until the Communist victory in the Chinese civil war and most of the data gathered on this topic will be from the late 18th century.
-Some Chinese believe that illnesses to man is due to the possession of an evil yin spirit (kuei).
+Some Chinese believe that illnesses to man is due to the possession of an evil yin spirit (鬼: kuei, "gui" in modern Pinyin).
 These evil spirits become such when the deceased are not worshiped by the family, they have died unexpectedly, or did not follow Confucius's ideals of filial piety and ancestral reverence accordingly.
 These evil spirits cause unexplainable disasters, agricultural shocks and possessions.
 Disease is the cause of the supernatural where they do not have control over.
 Usually in the writings about this, the healers are the ones being described with detail, not so much the patient.
 Magical practices are sometimes what spirit possession is referred to as.
 It is very hard to distinguish between the religion, magic and local traditions.
 This is because many times, all three are fused together, so sometimes trying to distinguish between them is hard.